GoogleChrome/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 ## Use-Cases

-The primary use cases enhanced by v1 are video conferencing and video games.
+The primary use cases enhanced by the current Compute Pressure API are video conferencing and video games.

 These popular real-time applications are classified as soft.
 That is, the quality of service degrades if the system is exercised beyond certain states, but does not lead to a total system